grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 Then the DSP object has to be connected to an audio driver to be rendered (see the `m_dsp->compute(128, m_input, m_output);` block).
 A more complete C++ example can be [found here](https://github.com/grame-cncm/faust/blob/master-dev/tests/llvm-tests/llvm-test.cpp).
 A example using the pure C API can be [found here](https://github.com/grame-cncm/faust/blob/master-dev/tests/llvm-tests/llvm-test.c).

-### Saving/Restoring the Factory

-After the DSP factory has been compiled, the application or the plug-in running it might need to save it and then restore it.
-To get the internal factory compiled code, several functions are available:

-* `writeDSPFactoryToIR`: get the DSP factory LLVM IR (in textual format) as a string
-* `writeDSPFactoryToIRFile`: get the DSP factory LLVM IR (in textual format) and write it to a file
-* `writeDSPFactoryToBitcode`: get the DSP factory LLVM IR (in binary format) as a string
-* `writeDSPFactoryToBitcodeFile`: save the DSP factory LLVM IR (in binary format) in a file
-* `writeDSPFactoryToMachine`: get the DSP factory executable machine code as a string
-* `writeDSPFactoryToMachineFile`: save the DSP factory executable machine code in a file.

-To re-create a DSP factory from a previously saved code, several functions are available:

-* `readDSPFactoryFromIR`: create a DSP factory from a string containing the LLVM IR (in textual format)
-* `readDSPFactoryFromIRFile`: create a DSP factory from a file containing the LLVM IR (in textual format)
-* `readDSPFactoryFromBitcode`: create a DSP factory from a string containing the LLVM IR (in binary format)
-* `readDSPFactoryFromBitcodeFile`: create a DSP factory from a file containing the LLVM IR (in binary format)
-* `readDSPFactoryFromMachine`: create a DSP factory from a string containing the executable machine code
-* `readDSPFactoryFromMachineFile`: create a DSP factory from a file containing the executable machine code.

 ## Using libfaust with the Interpreter backend

 When compiled to embed the [Interpreter backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/interpreter), `libfaust` can also be used to generate the Faust Bytes Code (FBC) format and interpret it in memory.